By · Co-Founder · 17 min read · Updated

 Q: What should a 25-bed hospital use instead of UKG?

 The replacement depends on what you actually need.
 If you need basic scheduling without healthcare compliance, general tools like Deputy or When I Work are cheaper but require manual compliance tracking.
-If you need healthcare-specific scheduling with Texas overtime compliance, callout automation, and no IT requirement, SimpleScheduleAI is built specifically for CAH-scale operations.
-See the full comparison guide for a detailed breakdown.
+If you need healthcare-specific scheduling with FLSA overtime threshold tracking, callout automation, and no IT requirement, SimpleScheduleAI is built specifically for CAH-scale operations.
+See how SimpleScheduleAI works → or review the full comparison guide for a detailed breakdown.

 Back to Blog